Accessibility Resource Center

 Policies & Procedures

-From housing accommodations to web accessibility, our policies and procedures ensure equal access for everyone.
-Explore these guidelines that address your rights.
+From housing accommodations to web accessibility, our policies and procedures are designed to ensure equal access for everyone.
+Explore these guidelines to understand your rights and the support available to you.

 Rachel Smith organic chemistry classroom lecture with students in the Oxendine Science Building at UNC Pembroke.